devalbonn/GeoTex/README.md

 # A tool to geocode project locations based on project document
 This tool is a collection of scripts representing a workflow to extract location names from text and assign coordinates to these location names.
+The tool was developed by DEval in collaboration with Christian Kahmann from Leipzig University.
+[Wencker & Verspohl 2019](https://www.deval.org/files/content/Dateien/Evaluierung/Berichte/2020/DEval_Report_3_2019_German_Development_Cooperation_in_Fragile_Contexts.pdf) applied the tool to extract geographical information from evaluation reports.
+For more information on using text mining in evaluation see [Niekler and Wencker (2019)](http://www.deval.org/files/content/Dateien/Evaluierung/Policy_Briefs/2019/DEval_69_Policy%20Brief%201.19_Text%20Mining_EN_web.pdf).

+For questions or suggestions feel free to contact [Thomas Wencker](mailto:thomas.wencker@deval.org?subject=[GitHub]GeoTex).

 ## How to get started
 * Install R (and RStudio, if you like)